s-guks/github.io/README.md

 # Link to code base: https://github.com/s-guks/s-guks.github.io

+## Description of Interactivity

+This data visualization's interactivity is controlled by the arrows on the bottom.
+Clicking the forward arrow scrolls through the poem, updates the chart, and updates the description text in the right column.

 ## Description and Justification of Changes

 I decided to iterate on the static visualizations I designed for M3.
 I didn’t like how the design on my fifth sheet only displayed some of the data I was interested in.
 Given both Professor Wall’s and my interest in showing the correlation between social vulnerability and vaccine hesitancy, I decided to include this representation as well as a simplified version of my original design.
 As my poem is about both COVID-19’s impact on vulnerable populations and about COVID-19 misinformation, I’m happy that I can explore both of these datasets in this project.